SpenceKonde/megaTinyCore/megaavr/libraries/Comparator/README.md

 ### reference
 On the 0-series and 1-series, this sets the voltage reference that will be used if VREF is selected as the negative input.
-On 1-series and 2-series, this also sets the voltage that DACREF is derived from.
-On 1-series parts with multiple comparators, these reference voltages can be set independently (unlike on the Dx-series).
+On non-0-series, this also sets the voltage that DACREF is derived from.

+On 1-series parts with multiple comparators, these reference voltages can be set independently for each comparator.
+On the Dx and Ex parts, parts with multiple comparators  have to share just one reference voltage..
 On the tinyAVR 1-series, AC0 and the DAC that can be output on PA6 share the same reference.
-The 0/1-series uses a rather strange set of voltages, while the 2-series uses the same voltages that most modern AVRs do
+The 0/1-series uses a rather strange set of voltages, while the 2-series uses the same voltages that most modern AVRs do.

 Accepted values (0/1-series):
 ``` c++